-The fair value measurement of derivative financial instruments in the Group's balance sheet includes a "counterparty risk" component for derivative liabilities.
+The fair value measurement of derivative financial instruments in the Group's balance sheet includes a "counterparty risk" component for derivative assets and an "own credit risk" component for derivative liabilities.
 Credit risk assessment makes use of the customary mathematical models employed by market participants.
-At 31 December 2020, adjustments recognised for counterparty risk and own credit risk were not material.
+At 31 December 2021, adjustments recognised for counterparty risk and own credit risk were not material.